1956 to 1969: Fighting the Cold War at the Mt. Lemmon Summit

 The Steward Observatory Field Station operates in the Coronado National Forest under a permit from the US Forest Service (USFS).
 This permit has covered the use of the facility for research purposes and astronomy camps, for which it has been used since the 1970s.
 USFS amended this permit to include the MLSC educational activities – additional camps, public observing and others.
 USFS permits operation of the facilities for educational purposes without fee.
 MLSC is committed to continuing this excellent partnership with possible expansion of activities in Sabino Canyon.

 For over twenty years, Don McCarthy has run his unique Astronomy Camps on Mt.
 Lemmon.
 Seeing the opportunities for spectacular educational opportunities, Dr. McCarthy created camps for children and adults who want to engage in vigorous exploration of the Universe while experiencing the special comraderie that arises during a camp adventure.

-In 2008 the University of Arizona College of Science launched the Mt.
+In 2008 Adam Block and the University of Arizona College of Science launched the Mt.
 Lemmon SkyCenter at Steward Observatory’s Field Station.
 This initiative presents a new vision for public-university partnering: accessibility, interaction, leadership, and collaborative learning.
 The mission of the Mt.
 Lemmon SkyCenter is to engage people of all ages in the process of interdisciplinary scientific exploration at research facilities in the Sky Island environment to foster a deeper understanding of our Earth and our place within the Universe.
 SkyCenter presents various educational activities including a public evening observing program, summer Sky Island programs, workshops, camps, remote observing, and special educational events.
 And SkyCenter is part of College of Science efforts to integrate public outreach efforts across venues such as SkyCenter and Biosphere 2 to present innovative new learning experiences.